 Best Light Gauntlets For Wardancer Build

 As for the main weaponry for the Wardancer Build, Wardancers are accustomed to using the light Gauntlets as their main mode of weaponry, which brings into question the different types.
-While Wardancers can typically use any Tier 3 Light Gauntlets, we still wanted to cover a few solid options for you to choose from.
+While Wardancers can typically use any Tier 3 Light Gauntlets, I still wanted to cover a few solid options for you to choose from.

 Warm Evening Gauntlets